-- Installation or replacement of water bottle refilling stations or drinking water fountains with or without treatment devices capable of removing contaminants present in the school's water supply. - Installation of point-of-entry (POE), or point-of-use (POU) treatment devices for water bottle filling stations, drinking fountains, and other fixtures that provide water for human consumption, including up to three years of replacement filters, operation and maintenance, and monitoring of POE or POU devices. - Installation, replacement, or repairs of drinking water fixtures and associated plumbing appurtenances that are necessary to address lead contamination identified by a school's public water system pursuant to the Lead Sampling of Drinking Water in California Schools Program and that requires a corrective action. - Provision of interim alternative water supplies for applicants in process of implementing a permanent solution, including purchases of temporary transfer water, hauled water, and bottled water.

-Ineligible projects include:
+- Installation or replacement of water bottle refilling stations or drinking water fountains with or without treatment devices capable of removing contaminants present in the school's water supply. - Installation of point-of-entry, or point-of-use treatment devices for water bottle filling stations, drinking fountains, and other fixtures that provide water for human consumption. - Installation, replacement, or repairs of drinking water fixtures and associated plumbing appurtenances that are necessary to address lead contamination identified by a school's public water system pursuant to the Lead Sampling of Drinking Water in California Schools Program and that requires a corrective action. - Provision of interim alternative water supplies for applicants in process of implementing a permanent solution, including purchases of temporary transfer water, hauled water, and bottled water.
+California State Water Resources Control Board Funding can also be used for interim solutions.
+Program administrators can utilize funds to provide the following types of assistance: - Grants to local education agencies (LEAs) for project implementation. - Direct project implementation on behalf of LEAs, which may include reimbursement for work implemented by contractors, including Public Water Systems. - Technical assistance with completing funding applications, overseeing and inspecting project installations, monitoring, as well as planning and conducting operations and maintenance.
+Ineligible Uses Ineligible projects include: